deyRupak/drums-OpenCV/README.md

 # drumsCV
 Virtual Drum Kit powered by OpenCV

-drumsCV is basically a virtual drum kit that mirrors any standard drum set and can be played anywhere with the help of 1 blue & 1 red colored sticks.
+drumsCV is basically a virtual drum kit that mirrors any standard drum set and can be played anywhere with the help of 1 blue & 1 red colored stick.

 Cloning this repository :
 ```